 Add another two layers of the potatoes.
 Do not worry if nothing is laying flat -- at this point, it will look too high and rounded, coming above the edges of the dish in the center.
 This is how it should be.
 Set aside the remaining melted butter, onions, cheese, and all of the half and half mixture.

 Cover the dish tightly with plastic wrap and put a second dish directly on top -- ideally one that's the same size so the bottom of the top dish is pressing directly onto the plastic-covered, top layer of potatoes.
 Everything will flatten out at this point.
 Now weigh down the top dish -- canned food is perfect.
 Fill the top pan with as many cans as will fit, and place this entire set-up in the refrigerator for 1 hour.
-(This is how we drain any excess moisture.)

 Remove the plastic wrap completely and sprinkle the top with a bit more salt and pepper, and then the remaining onions and cheese.